 Asterisms are figures that humans see in the sky in one or several constellations.
 For example, in Ursa Major one can see the Big Dipper.
 We aim at creating links between participants, by sounds that travels within them.

-The performance time is about 15 minutes.
 The place should be quiet and fairly spacious.
 Without being necessary, a relatively dark place reveal the lights; during the day, an outdoor place that invites to walk about stimulates the experience.

 For an effective immersion, we a need a third of the audience to connect.
 The interaction that we seek after is not so much in actions as in listening: of oneself, of one’s neighbours, of the whole ensemble.
 We need a majority of people coming in with smartphones loaded.
 Early communication to the public is important.